angoca/db2-docker/README.md

    that uses a response file.
    The instance owner can have any name; it is not limited to `db2inst1` or something like `db2instX` where X is a number.
- * The environment is configured as any other DB2 installation.
+ * The environment can be configured in different ways.
-   There is not a database, just a running instance.
+   It is not limited to a fixed instance or database.
+   The set of images provide different levels of flexible configuration.
- * This image is published in Docker, and it is in the `angoca` repository.
+ * The images are published in Docker in the `angoca` repository.
-   The image is not created on the fly, but it has been built by docker.
+   The image is not created on the fly.
+   The basic images are created from Dockerfiles, the other wer published in hte repository with the instance or database already created.
    As part of the publish, a corresponding documentation is provided.
- * This image can be found by performing a search in Docker.
+ * The images can be found by performing a search in Docker.
    This allows to have a better visibility.
  * It was developed by a DB2 DBA.
    This makes this image appropriate not only for developers but also for DBAs and SysAdmins.
- * The complete installation and configuration is divided in two type of image.
+ * The complete installation and configuration is divided in different images.
    This makes the solution more flexible and easy to extent.

-In you find any issue, please contact [@angoca](https://twitter.com/angoca).
+In you find any issue, please contact [@angoca](https://twitter.com/angoca) or create a an issue in [GitHub](https://github.com/angoca/db2-docker/issues).